 Suzannah Holsenbeck, CT Schoolyards Program Manager

 The CT Schoolyards Program frequently hears the question: what do you do with school gardens in the summer when schools aren’t in session?
 It’s an excellent question and points to the fact that most folks know that farms and gardens are in full swing in the warmest season of the year.
 Thanks to climate change, however, the growing season in our region has been starting earlier and extending later into the season.
+Lots of people are excited to start growing their own food again, especially kids who get a sense of fulfillment from watching that they planted grown into something that they can eat.
+This proves that anyone can do it, with the help of a few basic gardening tools one can get on BestOfTools.

 Ultimately we approach the answer to “what do you do in the summer?” just as we approach working with each of our 22 partner schools: it depends on the needs, goals and accessibility of each school.